gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ## Protection Engine Registration {#iana-protection-engines}

-IANA is request to register two Protection Engine Identifiers in the "CRYPTO Chunk Protection Engine Identifiers" registry defined by
+IANA is requested to register two Protection Engine Identifiers in the "CRYPTO Chunk Protection Engine Identifiers" registry defined by
 {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
 The entries to be registered are provided in {{iana-protection-engines-table}}.